Brentford 0-1 Chelsea: Chilwell stunner keeps Blues top

 Chances remained at a premium after the interval.
 Mateo Kovacic's wayward shot was the only effort on goal from either team before Tuchel introduced Mason Mount in the 65th minute.

-Brentford pushed for an equaliser and Edouard Mendy kept out an Ivan Toney volley before Mbeumo struck the post once again in the 75th minute.
+Brentford pushed for an equalizer and Edouard Mendy kept out an Ivan Toney volley before Mbeumo struck the post once again in the 75th minute.

 Mendy made another great save to deny Saman Ghoddos and the recovering Trevoh Chalobah cleared Christian Norgaard's follow-up off the line in the 84th minute.